"

 Summary & Closure

 Estimating flight range (distance) and flight endurance (time) is fundamental to the design process for all aircraft types.
 In many (most) cases, such as for a commercial airliner, the aircraft’s primary mission is to fly as far as possible on the minimum amount of fuel and with the minimum cost.
 In this regard, aerodynamic efficiency (good lift-to-drag ratio) and engine efficiency (low specific fuel consumption) are critically important.
 The maximum flight endurance is irrelevant for an airliner.
 However, the flight conditions for the best range are usually at a somewhat lower airspeed relative to the top cruise speed.
 In practice, an aircraft usually flies at an airspeed slightly greater than that for the best range to minimize transportation time.
 Military missions often include an element of reconnaissance, which means that the airplane is flown in such a way as to maximize its total time in the air, i.e., at the airspeeds for best flight endurance.
-However, maximizing range and endurance are intrinsically based on engine and aerodynamic efficiency.
+However, maximizing range and endurance is intrinsically based on engine and aerodynamic efficiency.

 5-Question Self-Assessment Quickquiz